ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/BREAKTHROUGH_REPORT.md

 ## 🚀 **What Happened**

-After extensive debugging and repair work, the Gyroidic Flux Reasoner has achieved its **first coherent response**:
+After extensive debugging and repair work, the Gyroidic Flux Reasoner has achieved its **first hashed response**:(earlier success was a hallucination caused by debug output)

 **Input**: "hello"
 **Output**: "nccmtsmneltcclrclcnl,tncsectsead"